 WHO WE ARE

-Phosboucraa operates in Boucraa (Southern Regions in Morocco) where it mines, processes and markets phosphate rock and, in the near future, phosphoric acid and customized fertilizers.
+Phosboucraa operates in Boucraa (Southern Regions in Morocco) where it mines, processes and markets phosphate rock and, in the near future, customized fertilizers.

 The company was established in 1962 by the Spanish state-owned enterprise Instituto Nacional de Industria with mining operations starting in 1972.
 OCP Group acquired a 65% ownership share of Phosboucraa in 1976 and became the sole owner in 2002.

-Today, the mine at Boucraa extracts 3 million tons of phosphate rock per year, transported along a 102km conveyor, the longest in the world, the port at Laayoune for export and processing.
+Today, the mine at Boucraa has an extraction capacity of 4 million tons of phosphate rock per year, transported along a 102km conveyor (the longest in the world) to the port at Laayoune for processing and export.
 Through investment, these numbers will grow further and the addition of a fertilizer manufacturing plant will be transformative to the regional value chain.

-Phosboucraa is a major contributor to the local and regional economy: sustaining a growing network of 50 local SMEs, suppliers, and service providers employing over 1000 people.
+Phosboucraa is a major contributor to the local and regional economy: sustaining a growing network of 50 local SMEs, suppliers, and service providers employing over 600 people from the local community, supported by a Phosboucraa fund of USD 54 Million.

 Direct and indirect employment opportunities for local communities are a real focus for the company.
-With an average annual revenue of USD 200 Million, Phosboucraa is engaged in a development program of approximately USD 2.2 Billion to move its operations up the value chain from raw materials to intermediate products and phosphate fertilizers by 2022.
+With an average annual revenue of USD 200 Million, Phosboucraa is engaged in a development program of approximately USD 1.8 Billion to move its operations up the value chain from raw materials to phosphate fertilizers by 2026.
 In addition to creating new revenues and local jobs directly, the investments will stimulate many more jobs indirectly.

 This will generate substantial local value-adding activities just as the other OCP Group site-specific investments programs have boosted their respective local economies and regions.